buildingSMART-Portugal/EIR/EIR-EN.md

 Variable according to the organisation that created the information container.

-The codes must be defined by each Appointed Party and refer to the name of the company.
+The codes must be defined by each appointed party and refer to the name of the company.
 The Appointing Party will approve the proposed codes.

 The code must be defined in the BIM Execution Plan and contain three characters.